 Capital stock is measured at par value for all shares issued and outstanding.
 When the shares are sold at a premium, the difference between the proceeds and the par value is credited to 'Additional paid-in capital' account.
-Direct costs, net of related tax benefit, incurred related to equity issuance, such as underwriting, accounting and legal fees, printing costs and taxes are chargeable to 'Additional paid-in capital' is not sufficient, the excess is charged against 'Retained earnings'.
+Direct costs, net of related tax benefit, incurred related to equity issuance are chargeable to 'Additional paid-in capital'.
+If the 'Additional paid-in capital' is not sufficient, the excess is charged against 'Retained earnings'.